-Michelle Ferguson and Josephine Reid breakdown the Families First Coronavirus Response Act for Colorado Special Districts
+Michelle Ferguson breaks down the Families First Coronavirus Response Act for Colorado Special Districts

 In a rare bipartisan effort to provide relief to Americans, Congress passed, and President Trump signed into law the Families First Coronavirus Response Act (“Act”) on March 18, 2020.
 The Act addresses many important issues related to the COVID-19 pandemic.
 Important to employers, the Act creates two new emergency leave benefits for families impacted by COVID-19.
 Specifically, it expands the Family and Medical Leave Act of 1993 (“FMLA”) and requires emergency paid sick leave.
 The Act generally applies to public employers with one or more employees.
 This article provides a brief summary of the important points every employer should be aware of going forward in this uncertain time.

 Effective April 1, 2020 through December 31, 2020, the Emergency Family and Medical Leave Expansion Act (“Expansion”) amends the FMLA to add a public health emergency as a basis for FMLA leave for up to 12 weeks.
 Accordingly, an employee may take leave because of a “qualifying need related to a public health emergency.”
 A “qualifying need related to a public health emergency” means the employee is unable to work (or telework) due to a need for leave to care for the son or daughter under 18 years of age of such employee if the school or place of care has been closed, or the child care provider of such son or daughter is unavailable, due to a public health emergency.
 “Public health emergency” is defined as an emergency with respect to COVID-19 declared by a federal, state, or local authority.